ola-titi/Propaganda-Techniques-in-Arabic/README.md

 # Propganda-Techniques-in-Arabic
 ## This is the first propaganda techniques datset for the Arabic language.
-The dataset provided as tab speareated file containing the article id, propaganda techniqe, begin and offsets for each propaganda span.<br/>
+The dataset provided as tab speareated file containing the article id, propaganda techniqe, begin and offsets for each propaganda span.
 The data divided into 5,114 training, 927 development, and 1,439 testing.
-The English news articles can be found [here](https://propaganda.qcri.org/fine-grained-propaganda-emnlp.html) and described in: <--
+The English news articles can be found [here](https://propaganda.qcri.org/fine-grained-propaganda-emnlp.html) and described in:\
 @InProceedings{EMNLP19DaSanMartino,
 author = {Da San Martino, Giovanni and
 Yu, Seunghak and